data-gymnasia/courses/content/bayesian-inference-and-graphical-models/content.md

 (b) How do we sample from the distribution whose probability mass function $f$ assigns to each string a mass proportional to the number of 1's (for example, a string with 82 ones would be twice as likely as a string with 41 ones)?
 :::

-*Solution*.
-In neither case do we want to try inverse CDF sampling, because splitting the unit interval into $2^{100}$ tiny intervals is impractical (even the [Float64](gloss:float64) system doesn't allow that much resolution throughout the interval).
+*Solution.* In neither case do we want to try inverse CDF sampling, because splitting the unit interval into $2^{100}$ tiny intervals is impractical (even the [Float64](gloss:float64) system doesn't allow that much resolution throughout the interval).
 However, we can sample from the measure specified in (a) without any new ideas, since the values in each position are independent under the the uniform measure.
 So we can just do

     pre(julia-executable)
       | rand(0:1, 100)